 You can ask for help from people you trust to make this application e.g. a member of your care team

-Attend an informative session before applying at Barnet Mencap, 35 Hendon Lane, N3 1RT) on the 23rd April at 12pm.
+Attend an information session before applying at Barnet Mencap, 35 Hendon Lane, N3 1RT) on the 23rd April at 12pm.

 The interview process will be relaxed, allowing you to showcase your skills without pressure.